There’s nothing like real life to remind you of the importance of process

 December 1, 2008

 A month ago, my partner and I moved into a brand new home.
-We decided that to help pay off the rather daunting mortgage, we would rent out the top floor as a separate apartment.
-After carefully assessing the extent of the renos, we decided that we could probably do it ourselves.
+We decided to rent out the top floor as a separate apartment to help pay off our mortgage.
+After carefully assessing the extent of the renovations, we opted to fix up the house ourselves.
 (If you feel like this is foreshadowing, you’re right!)

 Let construction begin!